 So what’s the solution?
-Force positive words to come out, because not everything is bad.
-You just have yours eyes closed, so open them!
+Force positive words to come out because not everything is bad.
+You just have your eyes closed, so open them!

-Eventually all this pessimism will affect your personal relations.
+Eventually, all this pessimism will affect your personal relationships.
 You might not go out as much, or the pessimism you’re surrounded by will start to spread to your friends.

 It puts your future at risk

 Becoming discouraged, being pessimistic, and feeling hopeless will eventually paralyze you.
-You’ll no longer be able to face life, you’ll let opportunities pass by, and you will waste everything that you could have given more of yourself to.
+You’ll no longer be able to face life, you’ll let opportunities pass by, and you’ll waste everything that you could have given more of yourself to.

 You won’t want to do anything, nothing will excite you.
 All your success will be out of your hands and you’ll feel even worse because of it.
 So try to get out of it, fight for it!

 But most importantly, ask the people closest to you for help.
-They will help you see the world in a much more positive light.
+They’ll help you see the world in a much more positive light.

 As we said earlier, everyone’s gone through this before, but what’s important is that you get out of it.
-If you stay this way for a long time, you will become a toxic person.
-You will lose opportunities and friends, and you will become gray and apathetic inside.
+If you stay this way for a long time, you’ll become a toxic person.
+You’ll lose opportunities and friends, and you’ll become gray and apathetic inside.